nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

     <img src=../graphics/m3/4.1.3.png>

-- [ ] Next copy the test data into your FlashBlade Open the Data folder on the desktop and drag the file into the S3 browser window on the right hand side.
-Once the file appears on the right hand side in the file view it is sucessfully uploaded.
+- [ ] Next, copy the test data into your FlashBlade Open the Data folder on the desktop and drag the file into the S3 browser window on the right-hand side.
+Once the file appears on the right-hand side in the file view, it is successfully uploaded.

     <img src=../graphics/m3/4.1.4.png>